tjtoml/ansible-role-postgresql/README.md

 tjtoml.postgresql
 =========

-This role installs `posgresql-9.4` from the repositories provided by [The PostgreSQL Gloabal Develepment Group](https://www.postgresql.org/) instead of the the official distribution repositories.
-That is *all* it does - this role is primarily to ensure that `postgresql-9.4` is installed so that the Ansible `postgres` module can be used.
+This role installs `posgresql` from the repositories provided by [The PostgreSQL Gloabal Develepment Group](https://www.postgresql.org/) instead of the the official distribution repositories.
+That is *all* it does - this role is primarily to ensure that `postgresql` is installed so that the Ansible `postgres` module can be used.

 Requirements
 ------------